 A bonding provider will evaluate your company based on your credit and charge you an annual premium, which is a percentage of the $75,000 bond amount required by the MAP-21 law (this percentage usually amounts to between $750 – $9,000 a year).
 This type of bond is often referred to as a BMC-84 after the name of the document you file with the FMCSA.

 In order to make sure you file everything correctly, it’s best to have a bonding agency which is also an MGU (Managing General Underwriter), meaning they make the underwriting decision and act as your advocate in the claims process.
 An MGU can also help educate you in how to avoid claims in the first place.
+You can learn more about surety bond costs and how they are determined by reading our comprehensive pricing guide.
+You can also take a look at the most frequent surety bond related questions here.

 Option Two: BMC-85 Trust Funds